Breeze/northwind-demo/STEPS.md

 ```
 import { HttpClient, HttpClientModule } from '@angular/common/http';
 import { FormsModule } from '@angular/forms';
-import { config, NamingConvention } from 'breeze-client';
+import { NamingConvention } from 'breeze-client';
 import { DataServiceWebApiAdapter } from 'breeze-client/adapter-data-service-webapi';
 import { ModelLibraryBackingStoreAdapter } from 'breeze-client/adapter-model-library-backing-store';
 import { UriBuilderJsonAdapter } from 'breeze-client/adapter-uri-builder-json';
-import { AjaxHttpClientAdapter } from 'breeze-bridge2-angular';
+import { AjaxHttpClientAdapter } from 'breeze-client/adapter-ajax-httpclient';
 ```
 Add `HttpClientModule` and `FormsModule` to the `imports` section of the `@NgModule` declaration:
 ```